 However, a fox should always be treated as a wild animal – they are not as approachable as dogs and may be dangerous!

-Do you know any fun or interesting facts about foxes that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about foxes?
+Share them in the comments below!